 Merchant Cash Advances can have APR (annual percentage rates) of up to 400%

-Say what?
-Yes, that’s true.
+Yes, that number is true.
 It’s usury at its worst.
 Because they are merchant cash advances, the percentage rate in the forms they send you are NOT the APRs.
 For example, one of our clients reached out to us after getting themselves into trouble with Yellowstone Capital.
 According to Bloomberg, they are one of the worst.

 In that agreement, Yellowstone stated a “specified percentage” of 25%.
-It sure looks like an interest rate, right?
-Wrong.
-It’s definitely not.
+While that might like, it was most certainly not.
 In the agreement, they state the amount given and then, the amount owed.
 Thus, they’re betting on you not knowing how to do the math, and mistakenly assuming the specified percentage is the interest rate.

 For instance, this client was paying $19,000 in interest in 6 mos. on a $40,000 advance.
 In no universe, does that equal 25% APR.
 In other words, if you do the math, the APR was around 120%.
 Another client came to us, after getting into trouble with a loan with an APR of 67%.